sofiaatif/sofiaatif/README.md

 ## Hi there

-I have a strong passion for cybersecurity, and I believe that earning a Diploma in Data Analysis from Robertson College will enable me to make a meaningful contribution to the field.
-I am dedicated to using my technical skills and critical thinking abilities to protect     organizations and individuals from cyber threats.
+I am passionate about cybersecurity.
+I have a diploma in Data Analysis from Robertson College, which will empower me to make significant contributions to this vital field.
+My goal is to leverage my technical skills and critical thinking abilities to enhance the protection of organizations and individuals against cyber threats.

 Education
         Diploma in Data Analysis